rpigu-i/the_2600_project/README.md

 Note: Some code may be copied over without a Dockerfile initially.
 If you would like to help get it running, follow the steps above, but add the Dockerfile to the folder with the code, and work to get it running.

+## Magazine Editions Ported

+* Spring 2004
+* Summer 2004
+* Autumn 2004
+* Winter 2004
+* Spring 2005
+* Summer 2005
+* Autumn 2005
+* Winter 2005
+* Spring 2006
+* Summer 2006
+* Autumn 2006

+## Thanks and ShoutOuts

+Thanks to Nightride FM for providing an awesome soundtrack for porting the code over.

+Check out their live feed on YouTube at: https://www.youtube.com/watch?v=cZRj9Sk0IPc

+For more details:

+Join their community at: https://discord.gg/synthwave Visit their main website for higher quality audio at:  https://nightride.fm Support them on Patreon at: https://patreon.com/nightridefm